Someone asked me, “What is the greatest challenge one may have to overcome, in order to attain the epitome of a spiritual path?”

-The path of opening the heart is full of bushes and brambles and is narrow, windy and precarious.
-One tiny misstep can lead you in a completely different direction that you thought you wanted to go.
-And one tiny true step can open your heart so wide and so full that you cannot tolerate anything less than unconditional love!
+The path of opening the heart is full of bushes and brambles and is narrow, windy, and precarious.
+One tiny misstep can lead you in a completely different direction than you thought you wanted to go.
+One tiny true step can open your heart so wide and so full that you cannot tolerate anything less than unconditional love!

 Due to circumstances beyond her control, Matilda had to spend more and more time with them.
 She became edgy and mistrusting.
 Her responses to them became defensive and bullying.
 The whole situation got so uncomfortable that she became blind to her own actions and behavior.

-The people that adore you are comforting and reassuring and wonderful.
+The people that adore you are comforting, reassuring, and wonderful.
 But the people that you experience difficulties with are a gift.
-They are the ones that you can work with to strengthen your resolve, your character and your commitment to be a loving being on this planet.
+They are the ones that you can work with to strengthen your resolve, your character, and your commitment to be a loving being on this planet.
 They are the ones that hold the key to your transformation.

 Imagine, what if everything you think about those that are mean to you, they think about you as well?
-And, what if they were right?
+What if they were right?
 Imagine.
 This is a powerful place to start moving towards an open heart.